CodeVA-Curriculum/microbit-lockbox/src/routes/lessons/conditions/+page.md

 ## Conditionals Demonstration

 Download the `.hex` file below by clicking the button.
-Load it onto your Micro:Bit, and press the buttons to start up the program.
+Load it onto your MicroBit, and press the buttons to start up the program.
 After 30 seconds, the Micro:Bit will give you some output based on how you interact with the buttons during the 30 seconds.

 ::download{file="conditions-demo.hex"}